My hope comes from the Lord…

 Hopelively is a private community for women desiring to find and keep their Hope.
 For women seeking encouragement in their wellness pursuits or recovering from loss.
 Our goal is to promote a spirit of hope in the midst of struggles, both physical and spiritual.

-As administrators, we desire to encourage others with cheers of encouragement, scriptures, prayers, healthy recipes, wellness tips, challenges and lots of JOY!
+My hope and desire is to encourage others with cheers of encouragement, scriptures, prayers, healthy recipes, wellness tips, challenges, and lots of JOY!
 We want to help feed you spiritually and physically!
-We are excited to offer a safe place for questions, comments, achievements, fear, disappointments and all the in betweens.
+We are excited to offer a safe place for questions, comments, achievements, fear, disappointments, and all the in-betweens.
 Please feel free to join in the conversation, ask for prayers, and hopelively with us!
 Sign up for the Hopelively newsletter here.
-We’ll see you there!
+We'll see you there!